ChristianWinds/Project-2---Simplified-3D-Diffusion-Model/README.md

 height will be the height of 75% of the room's vertical divisions, floored to the nearest room division integer less than or equal to the 75% height.
 C# compilation instructions: Enter "mcs diffusion.cs" in the command line.
-C# execution instructions: Enter "mono diffusion.exe (positive room size integer)" in the command line to run the program with the specified room size and without a partition.
-Enter "mono diffusion.exe (positive room size integer) partition" in the command line to run the program with both the specified room size and a partition.
-The partition's height will be 75% of the room's height, floored to the nearest integer less than or equal to the 75% height.
+C# execution instructions: Enter "mono diffusion.exe (positive room divisions integer)" in the command line to run the program with the specified number of room divisions and without a partition.
+Enter "mono diffusion.exe (positive room divisions integer) partition" in the command line to run the program with both the specified number of room divisions and a partition.
+The partition's height will be 75% of the room's vertical divisions' total height, floored to the nearest room division integer less than or equal to the 75% height.
 Python compilation instructions:
 Python execution instructions:
 Fortran compilation instructions: With both checkIfCellInPartitionModule.f90 and